Con-Con Eleven

-The Con-Con Eleven were a group of eleven women delegates to the 1961-1962 Michigan Constitutional Convention.
+The Con-Con Eleven were a group of eleven women delegates to the 1961-1962 Michigan Constitutional Convention, which produced the current Michigan Constitution.
 The group of eleven women (5 Democrats and six Republicans) were the first and only women to attend a Michigan Constitutional Convention.
 The eleven women were Vera Andrus (1896-1976), Ruth Gibson Butler (1891-1981), Anne M. Conklin (1925-1975), Katherine Moore Cushman (1916-1991), Ann Elizabeth Donnelly (1924-1984), Daisy Elizabeth Elliott (1919-2015), Adelaide Julia Hart (1900-1995), Lillian Hatcher (1915-1998), Dorothy Leonard Judd (1898-1989), Ella Demmink Koeze (1905-1986) and Marjorie Frances McGowan (1930-1980).

 The eleven were appointed to 11 of the fourteen committees of the Constitutional convention, and three would serve as vice-chairs, though none were chairs.
 The delegates were from Port Huron, Houghton, Livonia, Dearborn, Highland Park, Detroit and Grand Rapids, Michigan.

 Background

 Dorothy Leonard Judd was a civic leader and activist, born in 1898 in Grand Rapids, Michigan, where she grew up.
 Judd graduated from Grand Rapids Central High School and later Vassar College.
 She subsequently studied political science under James K. Pollock at University of Michigan.
-After graduating, Judd taught from 1921-24 at the same high school she graduated from; during these years, she was also active politically, and involved in founding the League of Women Voters, the statewide branch of which she would lead in 1928.
+After graduating, Judd taught from 1921 to 1924 at the same high school she graduated from; during these years, she was also active politically, and involved in founding the League of Women Voters, the statewide branch of which she would lead in 1928.
 Four years later, Judd headed the league's Efficiency in Government committee, a role which she would serve in until 1934.
 From 1935-36, she worked in the Michigan State Civil Service Study Commission, and (28 years later) Judd sat on the Michigan State Civil Service Commission (of which she was a chairwomen for two years).
 Judd also was a founder of Citizens Action, a political action group that opposed George Welch and Frank McKay, local politicians.
 The group succeeded in having Welch resign from his position of mayor in 1950.
 In 1961, she was a delegate to the constitutional convention, working with the civil rights committee.
 After the convention, she was a chair of the Michigan State Advisory Committee to the United States Commission on Civil Rights for three years.
 In 1966, Judd finally retired from the League of Women Voters.
 Dorothy Judd died in February 1989.